USC Faces Lawsuits, Calls For Resignation Over Alleged Sexual Abuse By Gynecologist

 "This is absolutely untrue.
 It is unthinkable," Quick said.
 "It is true that our system failed, but it is important that you know that this claim of a cover-up is patently false.
 We would never knowingly put students in harm's way."

 At the time USC reached a settlement with Tyndall, school officials believed he had "only been verbally inappropriate," Quick maintained.
-He did acknowledge that the university could have reported him to the state medical board immediately, but did not.
+He did acknowledge that the university could have reported him to the state medical board immediately but did not.

 "We wish Dr. Tyndall's conduct had surfaced earlier so we could have taken action sooner," he said.